Alzarath/AFModCompiler/README.md

 ## Expectations

-A mod project is expected to follow a specific directory and file sturcture.
-No singular file or directory is required, but included directories and files must be named appropriately for everything to function.
+A mod project is expected to follow a specific directory and file sturcture, although no singular file or directory is required.

+The project directory name does not matter, but the files `mod.json` and all constants must have their appropriate names to be included.
+Objects in the other folders do not need to follow any particular naming scheme, but object names should be addressed consistently when it comes to parenting and templating.

 ```
 project_directory/